mbh1620/3D-Drone-Simulator/README.md

 - Roll: Left and Right tilt control of drone.

+- Yaw: left and right yaw control.

 - Altitude: Up and down control of drone.

 - Gravity: Acceleration downwards due to gravity.

 features to be implemented:

-- Yaw: left and right yaw control.

 The axes of drone will need to move with the drone.

+- Add CUDA to parallelise and increase the performance for using nvidia GPU.
+Make optional usage.

 - PID controller and PID graph visualizer for stable flight and for coordinate click and mission control.